 All memberships shall be renewed annually on the first general membership meeting of February.
 If dues are not paid on or after that date, the Member shall become inactive until they have renewed.
 Inactive members shall not have membership privileges, including privileges to vote on Club business, endorsements, and officer elections.
 If the Member has not renewed by the first February general membership meeting of the following year, they shall be dropped from the membership list and must join as a new member to resume membership privileges.
 Members who renew may resume all of their Club privileges.

 A Member is considered in “good standing” if they have paid or renewed their membership dues for that given calendar year.

 B. Voting Privileges

-A new Member’s voting privileges related to matters covering election endorsements, club officers, and bylaw amendments or suspensions go into effect at the third regularly-scheduled general membership meeting.
+A new Member’s voting privileges related to matters covering election endorsements, club officers, and bylaw amendments go into effect at the third regularly-scheduled general membership meeting occurring after that person first pays dues.
 A person shall not be granted voting privileges if that Member’s dues were paid by someone else who has already or concurrently paid for at least three memberships that month.

 For purposes of Article III, Section B, a regular general meeting will be deemed to have taken place once a month on the regularly scheduled day, whether or not such a meeting was actually convened.

 ARTICLE IV: OFFICERS